-Taylor Swift just announced that she’s re-releasing her 2008 album Fearless, but why is she recording all her old music again?
+Taylor Swift just announced that she’s re-releasing her old album Red, but why is she recording all her old music again?

 2020 was a crazy year for Taylor Swift.
 She released her eighth studio album Folklore, then five months later dropped another new album Evermore, bringing fans a whole wealth of new music.